Skip to main content

 Research interests

-Among our technical capabilities, we can precisely control the formation of electrical contacts with individual (bio)molecules between two metal electrodes, which allow us characterizing their charge transport signatures at an unbeatable resolution.
-In combination with a variety of other experimental approaches, we are tackling into several cutting-edge scientific questions that constitute the main core of our current projects (see Research Group section below).
+The Díez Pérez Group focuses on understanding the underpinning mechanisms of bioelectricity and potential applications.
+To these aims, the Group have developed unique single-protein capabilities to precisely control the formation of electrical contacts with individual (bio)molecules between two metal electrodes under electrochemical control, which allow them to characterise their charge transport signatures at a very high level of resolution.
+In combination with a variety of other experimental approaches, the Group is tackling several cutting-edge scientific questions that constitute the main core of their current projects:

 Research